JohnsonQu1999/VI_A/README.md

 The purpose of this project is to help facilitate labs in a remote setting.
 This tool will be used remotely by students who receive a damaged FPGA or those who damage their boards.
 This tool (1) provides a live video feed of the board (2) allows students to upload a .sof file to program the FPGA (3) provides an interface to virtually toggle keys and switches.

 * gui.py is the main program.
-It automatically finds the port for the Arduino so no arguments are necessary.
+It automatically finds the port for the Arduino so no arguments are necessary unless you purchase a sub-par Arduino.

 * consolePrompts.py takes console inputs and asserts pins on the Arduino.
 It is a precurser to gui.py that I used to test one component of the program. gui.py DOES NOT USE THIS MODULE.